stefanhahmann/mastodon-collaborative/PROJECTS.md

 server needs not be restarted/notified or alike, just reload the relevant web page in your web browser to test it.

+Note, however, that if server administrator creates an empty project folder in the DATA folder, the server will not see this new project until [its next restart](SERVER.md).

 ## Status files
 The server can be set up to to actually produce some files.
 When [Visual